autodesk-tandem/tandem-sample-rest-testbed/readme.md

 1. Clone the repository to your local machine
 2. Make sure you have an account and access to at least one facility at https://tandem.autodesk.com
-3. Create a new Application on the Forge Developer Portal to get your Client_ID: https://forge.autodesk.com
+3. Create a new Application on the APS Developer Portal to get your Client_ID: https://aps.autodesk.com

 ![Tandem TestBed App 010](./docs/Readme_img_010.png)
 ![Tandem TestBed App 011](./docs/Readme_img_011.png)